oracle/terraform-provider-oci/website/docs/r/bds_auto_scaling_configuration.html.markdown

 The following attributes are exported:

 * `display_name` - A user-friendly name.
 The name does not have to be unique, and it may be changed.
 Avoid entering confidential information.
-* `id` - The unique identifier for the autoscale configuration.
+* `id` - The ID of the autoscale configuration defined under BDS resources, not OCID.
 * `node_type` - A node type that is managed by an autoscale configuration.
 The only supported types are WORKER and COMPUTE_ONLY_WORKER.
 * `policy` - This model for autoscaling policy is deprecated and not supported for ODH clusters.
 Use the `AutoScalePolicyDetails` model to manage autoscale policy details for ODH clusters.
 	* `policy_type` - Types of autoscale policies.
 Options are SCHEDULE-BASED or THRESHOLD-BASED.
 (Only THRESHOLD-BASED is supported in this release.)